 Medical University of South Carolina (MUSC) Library, Charleston South Carolina

-The MUSC Libraries seeks an energetic and self-motivated individual to fill the position of Research and Education Informationist.
+The MUSC Libraries seeks a self-motivated individual to fill the position of Research and Education Informationist.
 The Research and Education Informationist will provide research and knowledge management services to teaching, clinical, and research faculty and health professions students.
 This position reports to the Associate Director of Libraries and will work in a flexible, team-oriented, highly collaborative environment.
 A broad scope of work and activities are within this position, including expert search services, teaching and education, research consultations, and community engagement to MUSC students, faculty, and staff in the health sciences.

 RESPONSIBILITIES (click to open)